 Zone, though there were no intervals with shortage pricing for synchronized reserve during that time.
 Higher prices on June 3 were a result of shortage pricing for synchronized reserve and primary reserve used during a spinning event.
+Higher prices in July correspond with hot weather alerts, spin events, and shortage pricing on July 28.
+Higher prices in August correspond with hot weather alerts.
+Higher prices on September 4 are due to shortage pricing for synchronized reserve.

-Figure 10-12 Day-ahead and real-time synchronized reserve average market clearing prices: January through June, 2024
+Figure 10-13 Day-ahead and real-time synchronized reserve average market clearing prices: January through September, 2024